MeierTobias/eth-summary-template/README.md

 3. Clone your new repo to your local machine
 4. Clone this repo to your local machine
 5. Inside this repo
-   1. Open the `create_summary.sh`file and change the three variable at the beginning of the script to match your path and new repo name.
+   1. Open the `create_summary.sh`file and change the variables at the beginning of the script to match your path and new repo name.
    2. Run the `create_summary.sh` script
 6. Change the remaining details if needed in the var.tex file
 7. Commit and push the changes to your repo